 CDPs can be confusing as it sits in the epicenter of an industry that is already crowded with alternative tools.
 Here we offer a nuanced overview of CDP to help you understand why you need it.

-What is a CDP and Who Needs It?
+What are CDP Solutions and Who Needs them?

 CDP is essential for any marketer and salesperson that wants to leverage omnichannel systems to direct data to a single platform.
 It’s a solution that allows you to receive invaluable insights on the best marketing practices and trends.
 This method of aggregating data is unique as it captures both online and offline sources of customer information.